plain-plain-text/plain-plain-text.org/_modules/install/atom.md

    up to you.
 Choosing will close that tab, leaving you with “untitled,” a blank text document.

-1. Enable autosave.
+1. Finally, enable autosave.
 Atom ships with autosave disabled by default.
 Enable it right away, if you like.
 First, open the [Command Palette](/whatis/command-palette).